E-40: 2011–present

 In 2012, E-40 released three solo albums: The Block Brochure: Welcome to the Soil series 1, 2, and 3, and released a collaboration album with Too Short.
 The first single from the second Block Brochure album is "Function" featuring YG, Iamsu! & Problem.
 It peaked at No. 21 on the Bubbling Under Hot 100 Singles chart, No. 62 on the Hot R&B/Hip-Hop Songs chart, and No. 22 on the Rap Songs chart, becoming his most successful single in years.
 The volumes include Snoop Dogg, Too Short, Kendrick Lamar, Juicy J, Tech N9ne, Twista, Brotha Lynch, Andre Nickatina, 2 Chainz, & T-Pain as guests.
 They each debuted at No's 58, 59 and 72 on the Billboard 200, respectively, and the triple album box set that contains all three Block Brochure volumes debuted at No. 44.
 History: Function Music debuted at No. 63 on the 200, while Mob debuted at No. 72.
 He made a cameo appearance in the music video for Young Jeezy's song "R.I.P." featuring 2 Chainz in March 2013, and was also featured on the song's official "G-Mix" also featuring Snoop Dogg and Too Short.
 It was revealed that the 4th, 5th and 6th editions of The Block Brochure would be released exactly one year after the release date of the first three volumes.
 However, there is no confirmed release date for the three albums, but the artwork for all three volumes and the triple album box set was released on June 12.
 On May 21, he released the first single from the three albums, "Ripped" featuring Lil Jon.
 On July 18, he premiered the second single "All My Niggaz" featuring Danny Brown and Schoolboy Q. The song was released to iTunes on August 20, 2013.
 On August 26, the video for "Off the Block" featuring Stressmatic and J. Banks was released and confirmed to be on the album.
 On Facebook E-40 announced that parts 4, 5 and 6 would be released on December 10, 2013.
+E-40 would be featured on Diamond certified single "I Don't Fuck with You" by American rapper Big Sean in 2014, peaking at number 11 on the US Billboard Hot 100.

 In 2018, E-40 announced the "Definitions" album trilogy.
 He released his twenty-fifth studio album The Gift of Gab on August 23, which was followed by his twenty-sixth studio album Practice Makes Paper on July 26, 2019.
 The third album, Rule of Thumb, was released on November 17, 2023.
 In 2019, he made a guest appearance in the music video of "West Coast", performed by G-Eazy, Blueface, ALLBLACK and YG.